-Signing your Wills
+Signing your Will

-1. Find 2 people that are: over 18 years of age, of sound mind and have an address in Australia.
-The witnesses can't be related to you or have any chance of being related to you (eq it can't be your son's girlfriend because your son could marry that person and then you would be related to the witness).
-The witness can't be a person that is likely to get anything under the Will.
-The best witnesses are 'strangers' or the 'next door neighbour'.
+- Find 2 people that are: over 18 years of age, of sound mind and have an address. in Australia.
+The witnesses: - a) cannot be related to you or have any chance of being related to you (e.g. it cannot be your son's girlfriend because your son could marry that person and then you would be related to the witness). - b) cannot be a person where it is possible that they may get something out of the Will.
+Beneficiaries and executors must not witness the Will.

+The best witnesses are "strangers" or the "next door neighbour".
+They can be a married couple.

-- 2. All beneficiaries and potential beneficiaries leave the room. - Get your 2 witnesses and yourselves in a room with at least 2 identical blue pens.
-Lock all the doors so that none of you leave the room.
-If either of you or either of your witnesses leave the room during the signing process, then tear up the Will, print out another copy of the Will and start the Will signing process again. - 4.
-You sign your Wills on each and every page where marked.
+- All beneficiaries and potential beneficiaries leave the room. - Get your 2 witnesses and yourself in a room with at least 2 identical blue pens.

+- Lock all the doors so that none of you can leave the room.
+If you or your witnesses leave the room during the signing process, then tear up the Will and print out another copy of the Will and start the Will signing process again. - 5.
+You sign your Will on each and every page where marked.
 Then both witnesses (WITH THE SAME BLUE PEN) sign each page of the Will.
-If you signed with different coloured pens (eg a dark blue and a light blue) then tear up the Wills.
-Print out new Wills and start the process again. - Ensure that you date the Will with the date at which the Will is signed and witnessed. - If you need reading glasses, then don't sign your Will until you put on those glasses. - If you have issues reading English, then let me know.
+If you signed with different coloured pens (e.g. a dark blue and a light blue) then tear up the Wills.
+Print out new Wills.
+Start the process again. - Ensure that you date the Will with the date at which the Will is signed and witnessed. - If you need reading glasses, then don't sign your Will until you put on those glasses. - If you have issues reading English, then let me know.
 An interpreter may be required.